Together, our community

 By planning designated RE days every half term our aim is to raise the profile of RE and prepare pupils to engage in a complex and multi-religious world.

 Children’s understanding is assessed in a variety of ways including: end of topic quizzes, debates and presentations, and other tasks designed to reflect the children's understanding of the particular topic.

-To measure the impact, we have clear end points identified using termly assessment statements.
-Staff are therefore fully aware of the expectations of all children and are able to accurately report on the attainment and progress of their pupil
+To measure the impact, we have clear starting points for each religion and end of year assessments.
+Staff are therefore fully aware of the expectations of all children and are able to accurately report on attainment and progress.

 Pupil Voice about RE days: